 New owners will always panic when they can’t find their little crab.
 This explains the question- Is my hermit crab dead or molting?
 Most people cannot differentiate the two and they end up disturbing the crab only to find out it was in the middle of a molt.

-For your information, most hermit crabs die from unsuccessful molts, and disturbing your pet crab in the middle of a molt is like giving them a death sentence.
+For your information, some hermit crabs die from unsuccessful molts, and disturbing your pet crab in the middle of a molt is like giving them a death sentence.
 So, being able to differentiate between death and molting is very important.

-From my experience with hermit crabs, below are some of the ways you can use to differentiate between a dead and molting crab.
+From my experience with hermit crabs, below are some of the ways you can use to differentiate between a dead and a molting crab.

 What Is Molting In Hermit Crabs